HRGV/phyloFlash/README.md

 ## Versions and changes

+* v3.3 beta 4
+  * Fix bug with double counting of reads that was introduced in v3.3b3
+* v3.3 beta 3
+  * Single-end reads can now be used as input
 * v3.3 beta 2
   * New options to graphical comparison scripts, and other small bug fixes
   * Fix bug due to change in SILVA project file naming convention with SILVA 138 onwards